This page describes how to create and customize a push queue, and how to examine the contents of a queue.

 control the rate of task execution.
 Each named queue has a token bucket that

-Each time your application executes a task, it uses a token.
-Your app continues
+Each time your application executes a task, a token is removed from the bucket.

-If your queue contains tasks to process, and the queue's bucket contains tokens, App Engine processes as many tasks as there are tokens remaining in the bucket.
+If your queue contains tasks to process, and the queue's bucket contains tokens, App Engine simultaneously processes as many tasks as there are tokens.
 This can lead to bursts of processing, consuming system resources and competing with user-serving requests.

 If you want to prevent too many tasks from running at once or to prevent